JonJagger/cyber-dojo/md/misc.md

   ```
   [visible_filenames] - [highlight_filenames]
   ```
-  If there is no highlight_filenames entry, then lowlight-filenames will default to
+  If there is no `"highlight_filenames"` entry, then lowlight-filenames will default to
   ```
   [ 'cyber-dojo', 'makefile', 'Makefile' ]